ScriptUtils

 _deque

-----BZ98R LUA Extended API dequeue library.
+BZ98R LUA Extended API dequeue library.

 https://github.com/catwell/cw-lua/blob/master/deque/deque.lua